pingcap/docs/dev/reference/tidb-binlog/faq.md

 - There is no impact on the query.

 - There is a slight performance impact on `INSERT`, `DELETE` and `UPDATE` transactions.
 In terms of latency, a p-binlog is written concurrently in the prewrite stage before committing the transactions.
 Generally, writing binlog is faster than the prewrite, so it does not increase latency.
-You can check the response time of writing binlog in the monitor panel of Pump.
+You can check the response time of writing binlog in Pump's monitoring panel.

 ## What permissions does Drainer's account need to synchronize the downstream TiDB/MySQL?